Published July 2017

 The world is moving into automation, employment will rise.
 This is a fact …

-We moving into a global era , where borders will no longer be something we find on maps, but on the internet.
+We are moving into a global era in which borders will no longer be something we find on maps but on the Internet.

 We will soon have digital citizens of the world.
 It’s going to happen.

 South Africa accounts for 50% of Africa’s Internet usage.
 We have around 27 million people using the Internet.
 If you take all of Africa’s usage, it is less than 18% of the world’s usage.

 We have seven primary providers for Internet in South Africa, involved at different levels of service delivery.
 More than half of them have an invested interest from government.
 One of which is paying over 5 billion in collective taxes into our state coffers.